College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

 If you have no clue about which design to get, you need to slow down and spend a bit of time looking at the kind of sleeve tattoos that other dudes are getting for some ideas.

 Tattoos with only one color are cheaper than those with many colors.
-The reason for this is that colored tattoos require more detail and that means more time and more cash (as the artist will usually charge by the hour).
+The reason for this is that colored tattoos require more detail, and that means more time and more cash (as the artist will usually charge by the hour).

 Yes, you can!
 We recently came across a website that will create a custom design tattoo just for you!

-As you start shopping around for tattoo prices, you’ll soon realize that prices can vary by quite a lot.
-But to keep things really simple, the industry standard is around $150 per hour for experienced tattoo artists in the United States.
+As you start shopping around for tattoo prices, you’ll soon realize that prices can vary quite a lot.
+But to keep things simple, the industry standard is around $150 per hour for experienced tattoo artists in the United States.

 You may find artists charging as little as $100 per hour and others charging as much as $200 – $250 for each work hour.
 If you have your heart set on one of the top tattooists in the country, don’t be surprised if they quote $300 – $500 bucks per hour for the privilege of getting their work placed on your skin.

 Consider the cost of getting a crappy tattoo removed to put things into context!
 Tattoo removal is pricey, with each treatment costing around $200 for just 15 minutes (yes, that’s 800 bucks per hour!).
 Remember that you might need eight or more treatments to remove a large design.
 So don’t get too annoyed if your tattoo artist seems expensive because the price of getting a bad tattoo will be much higher!

 “So, just how much is a full sleeve tattoo?” – A reasonable estimate for you to work from is $150 per hour.
 It may sound like a lot, but you can choose how many hours of work you can afford each week (or month) and spread the cost over any period that suits your budget.